piql/unbox/doc/DETAILED.md

-Following this newly created unboxer, we can start decoding table of contents by iterating through the frames (keep in mind you also need to implement a method of loading each scanned image file on demand) and concatenating all the data results into one big buffer:
+Following this newly created unboxer, we can start decoding table of contents by iterating through the frames (keep in mind you also need to implement a method of loading each scanned image file on demand) and concatenating all the data results into one big buffer.
+Refer to the section on [loading image data](#loading-image-data) for more information on how `LOAD_IMAGE_SOMEHOW` could be implemented.

 ```c
 void *table_of_contents = NULL;